bobo333/financial_freedom/README.md

 Parameters:

-- `email` [string] email address of the new user being created, required
+- `email` [string, required] email address of the new user being created
-- `password` [string] password for the new user being created, required
+- `password` [string, required] password for the new user being created

 Returns: